Roger Haupt laughs nervously and implores 'please, if I ask you for

 just a horrifying prospect, Haupt switches to statesman, deflecting the

-innuendo, by referring to how Burnett had woken up and was beginning to
+innuendo, by referring to how Burnett was beginning to spread its own

 Blarney aside, did Burnett have any choice?
 'I am a realist,' Haupt